Simon Kenton at the Age of 76

 The Shawnee council members took up a warclub to signify their vote.
 Passing it on meant the prisoner would live.
 Striking it hard against the ground signaled death.
 Simon Kenton understood not a word of Algonquin, but seeing the warclub strike the ground more times than not, he knew he’d been sentenced to death.
 After more debate and another vote, the form of execution was decided.
 He would burn at the stake.

 Kenton was no stranger to life threatening situations.
 His first such moment had occurred when he was just sixteen and living in Fauquier County, Virginia, where he was born on May 15, 1755.
 He’d accidentally killed a man in a fight and now he needed to flee into the wildlands of the West else he’d surely be executed for murder.
+(Later in life he learned the man hadn't died.)
 He’d gotten himself into this situation because of his adolescent lust for revenge.
 He was upset that Ellen Cummins, the woman he loved, had chosen to marry William Leachman, so on the day of their wedding he either challenged Leachman to a fight outside the church or confronted him during the reception.
 In the first case the source says Leachman beat Kenton soundly.
 In the second, Leachman’s brother lured Kenton outside where he and some friends beat Kenton.
 No matter which version is correct, the outcome was the same.
 Kenton wanted to fight Leachman.

 As to when the fatal encounter occurred, again the two primary sources we have about Kenton differ significantly.
 One puts it a few days after the wedding on April 6, 1771, and the other says it was months later by which time Kenton had grown to over six feet in height and bulked up.
 Both sources agree he found his opponent in an isolated place, challenged him to a fight, and this time grabbed Leachman by his long hair, securing it to a sapling.
 With Leachman hobbled, Kenton pommeled him to the point where he spat up blood and collapsed dead.
 Or so Kenton thought.
 Thirteen years later he learned Leachman hadn’t died after all.